 Layer Details

-The Layer Details view provides the core configuration options for each layer—allowing you to set the layer name, description, filtering rules, and performance settings.
+The Layer Details view, located in the Features tab of your layer and sublayers, provides the core configuration options for each layer - allowing you to set the layer name, description, filtering rules, and performance settings.

 All of these configuration options also apply to any sub-layer.
 When working with hierarchical layers, open the specific sub-layer to tailor its own name, description, filters, and performance independently of the parent.